 '''

 The exclusion page is available in the Settings application ( Windows Security > Virus & threat protection > Manage settings > Exclusions > Add or remove exclusions ).

 '''

 3.11.2 Linux Specifics

-Starting MicroEJ Studio or SDK on a linux distribution may produce troubles such as missing content pages.
+Starting the SDK on a linux distribution may produce troubles such as missing content pages.
 This is related to incomplete Eclipse SWT configuration (see Eclipse GTK wiki page).